lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 The dependency to Jackson was made optional.
 In order to use the `JacksonExecutionContextStringSerializer`, `jackson-core` should be added to the classpath.

+## SystemCommandTasklet updates

+The `SystemCommandTasklet` has been revisited in this release and was changed as follows:

+* A new strategy interface named `CommandRunner` was introduced in order to decouple the command execution from the tasklet execution.
+The default implementation is the `JvmCommandRunner` which uses the `java.lang.Runtime#exec` API to run system commands.
+This interface can be implemented to use any other API to run system commands.

+* The method that runs the command now accepts an array of `String`s representing the command and its arguments.
+There is no need anymore to tokenize the command or do any pre-processing.
+This change makes the API more intuitive, and less prone to errors.

 ## Job parameters handling updates

 ### Support for any type as a job parameter